craftdelivery/portfolio/README.md

 ### React Native Helper

-I came up with this helper while developing the driver `rn-dispatch` app
+I came up with this helper while developing the driver `dispatcher` app

 [Expo.js apps using a localhost backend over ngrok](https://dev.to/craftdelivery/expo-js-apps-using-a-localhost-backend-over-ngrok-hb6)

 ### React Native Dispatch App

-`rn-dispatcher` folder is very much a work in progress
+`dispatcher` folder is very much a work in progress

 This project was a chance to try out [redux-toolkit](https://github.com/reduxjs/redux-toolkit)
   - State is kept in slices instead of combining reducers